Skip to main content

 The distinction between Class 2 and Class 3 circuits under NEC Article 725 determines cable type, installation method, and permitted power levels.
 Class 3 circuits allow higher voltage and current than Class 2 but require more stringent wiring methods, including the use of Class 3-rated (CL3) cable rather than the CL2 cable permissible for Class 2 applications.

 Contractors navigating the installation providers for low voltage specialists should confirm that a contractor's license classification specifically covers the subsystem type involved — a general low voltage license does not automatically authorize fire alarm work in most licensing states.
-For orientation on how the provider network structures these trade distinctions, see the reference.
+For orientation on how the provider network structures these trade distinctions, see the installation provider network purpose and scope reference.
 Background on how the resource organizes contractor categories by trade and system type is available at how to use this installation resource.

 · ·